danburkert/honeycomb/proxy-integration-tests/README.md

 ## Configuration

-To run the test suite against a specific backend implementation, the 'defaultAdapter' property in the application configuration file must be configured to the desired backend.
+To run the test suite against a specific backend implementation, the `defaultAdapter` property in the application configuration file must be configured to the desired backend.

 For example, to run the integration tests against the HBase backend ensure that the `honeycomb.xml` contains: